 So, if the problem is needing more time and energy when it’s time to fire everything up and feed the people, the solution is quite simple: asset management.

 With asset tracking software, such as itemit, you can easily track when the next PAT test is, when the last time you cleaned the grease filter was, and how fresh your food is.
 So, not only can you keep track of your larger equipment and how well maintained it is, keeping everything faster and more efficient, you can also keep track of use by dates ensuring the best quality meals possible.

-Instead of a mad scramble for just any piece of fruit, therefore, after a quick check the most suitable ingredient can be chosen and used.
+Instead of a mad scramble for just any piece of fruit, therefore, after a quick check, the most suitable ingredient can be chosen and used.
 This means better tasting food, but it also crucially means less food waste.
-With less food waste, not only are you saving money on what you’d normally have to replace, you’re also helping the environment.
+With less food waste, not only are you saving money on what you’d normally have to replace, but you’re also helping the environment.

 If you’ve ever thought that you simply need more time to wash and maintain equipment whilst also keeping track of ingredients before the rush happens and after it settles, or if you want to save some more money in order move your business forward, asset tracking can help you do both.

 Because in the end, energy alone isn’t the problem, it’s where it’s focused.
 With asset tracking and management, energy can be focused more efficiently and in the right place for the right amounts of time.